 Please note that all deadlines are set to allow for appropriate review of documentation and a determination of accommodations, if granted.
-If documentation is not submitted on a timely basis, we cannot assure that a determination will be made for that semester.
+If documentation is not submitted on a timely basis, Miami Law cannot assure that a determination will be made for that semester.
 Further, a student who submits documentation late may have an inability to appeal a determination of accommodations.
-If you have any questions or concerns about adhering to the documentation deadline schedule, please contact email@example.com as we are eager to work with our students through this process.
+For any questions or concerns about adhering to the documentation deadline schedule, please contact Iris Morera at firstname.lastname@example.org who is eager to work with students through this process.

 First-time applicants should complete both the Disability Intake Form and Authorization to Release Information Form.
-These two forms should be submitted to Jessie Howell along with documentation.
+These two forms should be submitted to Iris Morera along with documentation.
 Once a student has been approved for accommodations, he or she can complete the Accommodation Request Form.
 A new form should be completed each semester.

-(*Please note - Login Instructions: Before you can view the forms, you will be prompted to enter your UM username and password.
-Do not forget to enter your username as follows – firstname.lastname@example.org or your username will not be recognized.
+(*Please note - Login Instructions: To view the forms enter UM username and password.
+Do not forget to enter username as follows – email@example.com or the username will not be recognized.
 Fill out all of the requested information and click "Submit" at the bottom of the page.
-If you cannot access the online forms, please contact Gloria Garcia.)
+If a student cannot access the online forms, please contact Gloria Garcia.)

 Frequently Asked Questions About Law School: Disability Services

 How does one obtain accommodations for the LSAT?

 Contact the Law School Admissions Council for more information on requesting accommodations for the LSAT.

 Law School Admission Council

 Is it true one should not disclose a disability on his or her application to law school because it would hurt chances for admission?